Div-e Sepid

-In the Persian epic of Shahnameh Div-e Sepid (دیو سپید[dēw-i səpēd], lit.
-White Div), is the chieftain of the Divs (demons) of Mazandaran.
-He is a huge being.
-He possesses great physical strength and is skilled in sorcery and necromancy.
-He destroys the army of Kay Kavus by conjuring a dark storm of hail, boulders, and tree trunks using his magical skills.
+Div-e Sepid (دیو سپید, [dēw-i səpēd], lit.
+White Div), is the chieftain of the Divs (demons) of Mazandaran in the Persian epic the Shahnameh.
+He is a huge being, possesses great physical strength and is skilled in sorcery and necromancy.

+Div-e Sepid uses his magic to destroy the army of Kay Kavus by conjuring a dark storm of hail, boulders, and tree trunks.
 He then captures Kay Kavus, his commanders, and paladins; blinds them, and imprisons them in a dungeon.
 The greatest Persian mythical hero Rostam undertakes his "Seven Labors" to free his sovereign.
 At the end, Rostam slays Div-e Sepid and uses his heart and blood to cure the blindness of the king and the captured Persian heroes.
 Rostam also takes the Div's head as a helmet and is often pictured wearing it.

 In the Shabrangnama

 In the Shabrangnama it is revealed that the white demon sired a son.